The Second Chance Club

 Jerry padded down his pockets, pretending to search for it.
 “I…I must have dropped it somewhere.”

 “I’m terribly sorry, sir.
 No ticket, no entry.”

-“Uh…Oh, yeah Thanks.”
-He said.
 He turned back to the ticket collector and smiled his goofy smile.
-In a moment he was passed and standing beside me.
+In a moment he was up the dock and standing beside me.
 The girl handed the collector another blue ticket and joined us on the boat.
 We didn’t know where to go so we just kind of huddled by ourselves in a corner.

 “I’m Jeremy…People call me Jer.”